deomsh/FATLFN/README.md

 Use 'FATLFN.LLL help' for help (most of the time identical to command-line version)

 ### HISTORY
+Version 0.3.1
+NEW: FAT and ATTRIBFT.LLL not unloaded afterwards if already loaded with insmod
+BUGFIX: result/ message not returned with function 'copy'
+BUGFIX: function 'dira' not working

 Version 0.3
 Function 'dira': with '> nul' on command-line 'result' is count of Short File Names
 Further same as FATLFN.G4B